 NEW JERSEY TRAVEL NEWSLatest Local & International Travel News, Guides, Information & Planning Tips

-The Transportation Department said Tuesday that 80.5 percent of flights operated by the leading airlines were on time in May, up from 76.9 percent in May 2014.
+The Department of Transportation said Thursday that 78.1 percent of flights on the leading airlines arrived on time in July.
+That's up from 74.8 percent the previous month and 75.6 percent in July 2014.

 - NJ TRAVEL LINKS